cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/cinchy-secrets-manager.md

 The Cinchy platform provides a built-in solution for securely storing secrets known as the Cinchy Secrets Table.
 Built with adherence to Cinchy’s Universal Access Controls, this table functions as a key vault similar to services like Azure Key Vault or AWS Secrets Manager.
 It allows you to store sensitive data that's accessible only to specific user groups with authorized access.

-You can refer to secrets stored within this table in the Connections UI and use them wherever Cinchy supports variables.
+Within the Connections UI, you can work with variables stored in this table, which then resolve as secrets.
+This approach ensures careful handling of confidential information.
 Some common use cases include:

 - Including them in a connection string.
 - Using them in REST Headers, URLs, or the request body.